pescuma/buildhealth/README.md

  - Kohsuke Kawaguchi for creating [Jenkins](http://jenkins-ci.org/), from which I copied a lot of ideas and code to parse JUnit reports
  - Gregory Boissinot who created the [xUnit Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/xUnit+Plugin) and a library to parse most unit test results handled
  - Ulli Hafner who created the [Task Scanner Jenkins plugin](https://wiki.jenkins-ci.org/display/JENKINS/Task+Scanner+Plugin), from which I copied the code to parse tasks
+ - All the library developers for all the libs I'm using.

 License